 BUT Dr. V – how do I follow through?
 How do I get my child from point A to point B safely?

-Depending on how much your child is physically resisting the transition, you can either use what’s called 3-step guided compliance (tell, show do) or just simple plain old physical guidance (i.e., pick them up).
+Depending on how much your child is resisting the transition, you can either use what’s called 3-step guided support (tell, show do) or just simple plain old physical support (i.e., pick them up).